 The Role of the Governing Body

-As the governing body of Hampton Vale Primary School, we have three key roles:
+As the governing body of Hampton Vale Primary Academy, we have three key roles:

 - To provide a strategic view of where the school is heading

 We achieve this by reviewing policies and deciding the priorities for improvement, to be included in the school improvement plan.

 - To act as a critical friend to the school